OpenDataServices/os4d/docs/components/glossary.md

 # Glossary

-## Summary

-Providing clear definitions for all the terms of art used in a standard.

-## Description

-A glossary provides an authoritative and unambiguous list of the terms and their definitions as used in a standard.
-The definitions may be different from some of those used by adopters, but ensure clarity when using the standard.
+A glossary is a defined list of terms used within a standard, alongside their corresponding definitions.
+Providing an authoritative and unambiguous list, a glossary ensures clarity and consistency for users of the standard.
+Definitions offered in a glossary may sometimes differ from pre-existing interpretations among adopters, but these definitions should be understood as the terms are intended to be used within the context of the specific standard.

 ## Prioritisation Factors